-1.0 What is the Sustainable Development through LEED® Program?
+1.0 What is the Servicing Incentive Program?

-The "Sustainable Development Through LEED®" Program (known as the "Program") offers additional servicing capacity assignment credits to the local municipality as an incentive to promote sustainable residential high density developments in buildings that are four or more storeys in York Region.
+The "Servicing Incentive Program" or SIP (the Program) offers additional servicing capacity assignment credits to the local municipality as an incentive to promote sustainable residential grade-related developments that are a maximum of three storeys in height in York Region.
+The focus of the Program is to promote water efficiency in and reduce wastewater flow from residential grade-related developments.

-By meeting all of the Program criteria, residential projects may qualify for servicing capacity assignment credits of up to 30 per cent.
+By meeting all of the Program criteria, residential projects may qualify for servicing capacity assignment credits of up to 20 per cent.
 Figure One illustrates the regular process for servicing capacity allocation based upon the local municipal distribution of servicing allocation for developments versus participation in the Program where additional credits can be attained.